allenthich/lazyPlayer/README.md

 ## Current Working Features

-- Stream songs from HypeMachine's Top 20
+- Stream songs from HypeMachine's Top 20 by clicking song image or play button
 - Song downloading

 ## Installation notes

+* You need to download and extract the latest NW.js binaries with this source.
-Requires ffmpeg static binary to be located in folder 'ffmpeg' of root directory
+* Requires ffmpeg static binary to be located in folder 'ffmpeg' of root directory
+* Run nw.exe